This policy was last updated on 04/05/2022.

-If you do not express a preference regarding tracking we will track your behaviour online for the purposes described above; this data will not be shared outside of SpringerNature.
+We will track your behaviour online for the purposes described above; this data will not be shared outside of SpringerNature.
 You can stop this tracking here.
-The legal basis for this processing via Google Analytics is Art.
+The legal basis for this processing via Google Analytics is consent, Art.
 6 sec.
 1 sent.
-1 lit.f GDPR and represents our legitimate interest to analyse our website’s traffic to improve the user’s experience and to optimise the website in general.
+1 lit.a GDPR, to analyse our website’s traffic, improve the user’s experience and optimise the website in general.

 We do not share information on your web behaviour with any 3rd party providers without your explicit consent.
 Consent is provided by clicking the appropriate button on the web banner that appears on your first visit to the website.
 You can update or withdraw your consent by visiting OneTrust.
 The legal basis for this processing is Art.
 6 sec.
 1 sent.
 1 lit. a GDPR and represents you consent to accepting 3rd party targeting cookies.